 Working Capital:

 Evidence of possessing adequate working capital (at least 20% of the “Annualized value” of this work) inclusive of access to lines of credit and availability of other financial resources to meet the requirement.
-The bidder should possess the working capital within three months prior to the date of opening of tenderi.e. from _______ to _______.
+The bidder should possess the working capital within three months prior to the date of opening of tenderi.e. from 15.05.2023 to 14.08.2023.

 Data to be furnished / uploaded by Bidder: